The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 • Applications may be submitted until 30 January 2025.

-After the successful results of the first call, which awarded 75M for 78 innovative projects, and the considerable interest on the part of the sectors involved in developing new use cases, this second call was launched with the aim of promoting innovation, expanding the scope of the projects, meeting the emerging demands of the sector and consolidating the progress achieved with the previous call.
-This new opportunity seeks not only to give continuity to the projects initiated, but also to encourage the participation of new actors who can contribute to sustainable and efficient development in key sectors such as agri-food, sustainable mobility, health, the social economy or the media among others.
+After the good results of the first call, which awarded 75M for 78 innovative projects, and the considerable interest on the part of the sectors involved in developing new use cases, this second call was launched with the aim of promoting innovation, expanding the scope of the projects, meeting the emerging demands of the sector and consolidating the progress achieved with the previous call.
+This new opportunity seeks not only to give continuity to the projects initiated, but also to encourage the participation of new actors that can contribute to sustainable and efficient development in key sectors such as agri-food, sustainable mobility, health, the social economy or the media among others.

 Characteristics and requirements of the call for proposals

-The objective of the call, framed in the Data Space Promotion Plan, is to continue encouraging, through grants, the creation of demonstration centers and the implementation and exploitation of cases of use of data spaces in the strategic sectors of the economy.
+The objective of the call, framed in the Data Space Impulse Plan, is to continue encouraging, through grants, the creation of demonstration centers and the implementation and exploitation of cases of use of data spaces in the strategic sectors of the economy.
 These projects should provide solutions to business challenges through data sharing.

 The objectives pursued by this action are: